Fraternity and Sorority Housing Policies

 - The semester rent is reflected on the May invoice for the fall semester and the November invoice for the spring semester.

-- Blank Greek financial sign-over forms can be obtained through the Housing and Dining Services office or click here to download the form [pdf].
+- Blank Greek financial sign-over forms can be obtained through the Housing Services office or click here to download the form [pdf].

 - The sign-over form should include any expenses that are the member’s responsibility such as room fees, meal plan, national dues, chapter dues, damage fees and fines.
 By signing the form, each member agrees to pay a specific dollar amount to cover expenses related to being a member of that organization.